 '''

-<dr id="2" role="xdcr">

-<connection source="serverAl,serverA2" />

-</dr>
+deployment:

+dr:

+id: 2

+role: xdcr

+connection:

+source: serverA1,serverA2

 '''

 Each cluster must have a unique ID.
-All clusters must also include the <connection> element pointing to at least one other cluster.
-If you are establishing an XDCR network with multiple clusters, the <connection> tag can specify hosts from one or more of the other clusters.
-The participating clusters will coordinate establishing the correct connections, even if the <connection> element does not list them all.
+All clusters must also include the connection property pointing to at least one other cluster.
+If you are establishing an XDCR network with multiple clusters, the connection property can specify hosts from one or more of the other clusters.
+The participating clusters will coordinate establishing the correct connections, even if the connection property does not list them all.

-Note that you must specify the cluster id attribute and the role="xdcr" before starting each cluster.
+Note that you must specify the cluster id property and the role before starting each cluster.